iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ![gravity_vector_estimation_upright](./assets/reactionwheelunicycle/gravity_vector_estimation_upright.png)

 This is a model of a unicycle with two symmetrically attached rotors.
 One of the reasons the matrix of inertia is not trivial is that the rotors’ axes of rotation do not intersect at a point.
 The constraint on the system is conservation of angular momentum.
 The angular velocity of the body is related to the rotor velocities.
-That relation gives rise to a differential equation in the rotation group Special Orthogonal (3) for the robot’s body.
-Using the Euler parameters of SO(3) we obtain a local coordinate description of the differential equation, in terms of the roll, pitch and yaw angles.
+That relation gives rise to a differential equation in the rotation group Special Orthogonal of real dimension 3 for the robot’s body.
+Using the Euler parameters of ``SO(3)`` we obtain a local coordinate description of the differential equation, in terms of the roll, pitch and yaw angles.
 The robot can be repositioned by controlling the rotor velocities.
 The Linear Quadratic Regulator regulates the roll and pitch angles by a choice of a suitable input.

 ![gravity_vector_estimation_lean_back](./assets/reactionwheelunicycle/gravity_vector_estimation_lean_back.png)